 - Perhaps slightly overkill

 MXR EVH Phase 90

-- For those going for the Van Halen sound
+- For those going for the Van Halen sound, a classic phaser!

 - Very basic set up, with a single ‘rate’ button